-A recent study by eMarketer found that adults in the US spend “12 hours and 7 minutes a day” digesting media content.
-Communication professionals face extreme competition getting their messages across in today’s media-rich culture, and captivating the attention of an audience is even more difficult.
-Innovation is essential for internal communications to engage employees and make an impact in the workplace.
-For inspiration, check out some of the top webinars from our new Impact Series for internal communication.
+A recent study by eMarketer found that adults in the US spend "12 hours and 7 minutes a day" digesting media content.
+Communication professionals face extreme competition getting their messages across in today's media-rich culture, and captivating the attention of an audience is even more difficult.
+Innovation is an essential part of an internal communications strategy that engages employees and makes an impact in the workplace.

 Engaging employees is a struggle for many organizations.
 Spicing up your internal communications with humor can grab the attention of your audience, ensuring that they are listening and learning.

 - Humor helps to ensure that your employees are retaining the information you're communicating.

 - Encouraging humor in the workplace can influence positive changes in company culture.

 To learn the methods to infuse humor into your internal comms content, check out our webinar with Charlie Nadler, co-founder of Laugh Dealer, who believes that humor is number one in creating a positive work environment.

 3 Ways to Unleash Your Internal Influencers to Produce Results

 The solution to driving change might be as simple as identifying the internal influencers in your workforce.
 Unlike traditional champions or brand ambassadors, influencers aren't self-appointed, but are peer-selected.